oosquare/anyerr/README.md

 - **Customizable Error Kinds**: Use predefined error kinds or create your own.
 - **Contextual Data Support**: Attach rich, structured context to your errors for better debugging.
 - **Backtrace Support**: Automatically captures backtraces to simplify error diagnosis.
-- **Error Reporting**: Customize and write formated and detailed error message to `stdout`, loggers and so on.
+- **Error Reporting**: Customize and write formated and detailed error messages to `stdout`, loggers and so on.

 ## Installation